meta-pixel

 Invite parents/caregivers and community members for an outdoor adventure such as snowshoeing, tobogganing.

-Invite familes and community members for a winter walk to look for animal tracks in the snow.
+Invite families and community members for a winter walk to look for animal tracks in the snow.
 If there’s no snow where you are, tracks can be seen in muddy areas, too!

-Other Daily Outdoor Ideas: painting the snow with large paintbrushes, or spray bottles and food colouring!
+Daily Outdoor Ideas: painting the snow with large paintbrushes, or spray bottles and food colouring!
 Drawing in the snow using sticks, rocks and twigs.
 Colored ice treasure hunt in the snow, create a fun obstacle course or maze out of snow or play games such as freeze tag and Simon says!
+Replace words with Indigenous Language terms.

 30 Fun & Cheap Outdoor Winter Activities for Kids Without Snow